-Full-time employees may enroll without charge in up to seven semester hours of noncredit courses per semester.
-Tuition and all other fees (except other fees charged for private music lesson, and special fees as designated) are waived for such employees.
+2.01 Full-time employees may enroll without charge in up to seven semester hours of noncredit courses per semester.
+Tuition and all other fees (except other fees charged for a private music lesson, and special fees as designated) are waived for such employees, except Driver's Safety.
 Only one of these courses may be taken during the employee's regularly scheduled work hours if it is directly job related, and is approved in writing in advance by the employee's supervisor.
-Employees must complete an Employee Tuition Exemption Scholarship Application (see DEB Exhibit A).
+Employees must complete a Full-Time Employee CE Tuition Waiver.
+To access the form, log into the AC Portal, click on the Continuing Education tab, then scroll to the bottom of the page and complete the form.